 Prosecutors only group crimes when they are “closely related” to one another.
 For example, prosecutors may group one count for wire fraud with mail fraud if they’re related to the same underlying offense.
 Courts typically use grouping in white-collar convictions.

 When the court does not group the offenses, it may use the most serious conviction and then add additional levels for the other crimes.
 For example, prosecutors calculated one count for murder and one count for bank robbery separately.
 The court then combined each of these offense levels to reach the sentence.

 Departure / Variance

 Again, the sentencing guidelines provide only recommendations.
 But the Court will likely also consider aggravating and mitigating circumstances to determine a starting point.
 People should expect prosecutors to define success with a longer sentence.
 For that reason, they should work to build a persuasive case for leniency.
-They should provide clear documention to back up the argument.
+They should provide clear documentation to back up the argument.
 Theoretically, courts impose sentences that are “sufficient, but not greater than necessary” to meet the sentencing goals.
 In reality, the decision a judge makes may be subjective.
 The judge will determine what is “greater than necessary.”
 Again, the defendant should calculate steps he can take to advance prospects for leniency.

-Variances are sentences below or above the sentencing guideline range not supported by a departure.
+When the legal community discusses “variances,” they refer to sentences below or above the sentencing guideline range not supported by a departure.

 The sentencing guidelines provide several factors that may support a departure, and others that judges should not consider, such as gender, religious belief, upbringing, and alcohol or drug dependence.
 The defendant must learn about these departures and variances, and create a strategy, with tools, tactics, and resources that advance prospects for a favorable outcome.